Rob Mastrianni

-Rob Mastrianni is a New York City based musician and park ranger.
-Many of his performances involve collaborating with local bellydancers.
-The instruments he most often plays are combination electric sitar/guitars.
+Rob Mastrianni is a New York City-based musician and park ranger.
+Many of his performances involve collaborating with local belly dancers.
+He most often plays a combination of electric sitar and guitars.
 He has also collaborated with many famous artists, and his music has been featured on The L Word.

 He currently performs with the groups Next Tribe and Beatbox Guitar, with Pete List.